pulibrary/bibdata/docs/browse-list.md

 See note about `schedule.rb` in the Troubleshooting section below to find out the exact machine.

-## Troubleshooting

-When `call_numbers` fail to generate and would like to run the rake task before it is scheduled:
+When **call_numbers** fail to generate and would like to run the rake task before it is scheduled:

 ssh to `catalog-indexer1`.